Guide to Business in Spain logo

 The aim of the subsidies regulated in this Order is to encourage the development of projects related to mining safety (from the standpoint of investment and training) carried out by interested non-profit enterprises and entities, for the purpose of helping to reduce mining accidents in Spain, thereby effectively fostering, by extension, both the ecological transition process and the process of combating the demographic challenge.

-The call for aid applications for projects and actions under the aforesaid Order for the year 2022 was made in the Decision of November 10, 2021, of the Secretariat of State for Energy (amended by the Decision of February 25, 2022).
+The call for aid applications for projects and actions under the aforesaid Order for the year 2023 was made in the Decision of November 21, 2022, of the Secretariat of State for Energy (amended by the Decision of February 16, 2023), and it has a budget of €2.3 million.

 Potential beneficiaries of this aid include SMEs that hold the title to the mining public domain to which the project relates or the authorization from the mining authority for the execution project for tunnels or galleries in the excavation and shoring phase, provided that they are not affected by Council Decision of 10 December 2010 on State aid to facilitate the closure of uncompetitive mines (Decision No 2010/787/EU).
 Non-profit institutions can also be beneficiaries of this aid, in which case they will not have to hold the title to the mining public domain, it being sufficient for them to provide evidence that they have a lawful interest relating to the mining activity and that they meet the requirements laid down by the above-mentioned Order.